1. How do I get connected with Accessibility Resource Center (ARC) at The College of New Jersey?

 8. I am planning to live on campus.
 Does ARC work with students to secure housing accommodations?

 A: Apart from times when remote learning is necessary, yes.
-If your disability intersects with the on-campus living experience, ARC collaborates with you and Residential Education to find housing that meets your accommodations.
-Even when pursuing a housing accommodation request through ARC, you must complete the on-campus housing application through Residential Education.
+If your disability impacts your on-campus living experience, ARC will collaborate with you and Residential Education to find housing that meets your needs through the process described in Question 1 — completing the Accommodation Request form for new students, or the Housing Accommodation Request form for returning students (contact us for specifics at 609-771-3199 and/or email@example.com).
+Please note: Even when pursuing a housing accommodation request through ARC, you must also complete the on-campus housing application through Residential Education.
+Then our two staffs work together to make the appropriate housing placement.
 Please note that housing accommodations are determined on a year-to-year basis, and must be applied for each cycle.

 9. I have additional questions or concerns, who can I contact?